6 Business Matchmaking Event Mistakes to Avoid

 - It regulates which participants can select specific event sessions.
 For instance, exhibitors should not see the post event cocktail hour.

-As the event organizer, you can go into the event management platform and review if participants assigned themselves the correct participant type.
+As the event organizer, you can go into the b2b event management software and review if participants assigned themselves the correct participant type.
 If not, you can edit it accordingly.
 This will result in better 1:1 meeting numbers.
 Attendees can search their ideal business match more easily.

 3. Bio that Clearly Showcases Attendee Business Matchmaking Goals

 Upon registration, attendees need to create a bio of who they are, what they are looking for, what they are offering.
 A lot of events request that a participant just fill out a profile.
-However, after observing thousands of events facilitated on our b2match platform, we have seen that just 30% of 1:1 meetings are initiated through user or company profiles.
+However, after observing thousands of events facilitated on the b2match event networking platform, we have seen that just 30% of 1:1 meetings are initiated through user or company profiles.

 This is where a marketplace comes into play.
 It is a platform where attendees create detailed descriptions of what they are looking for and what they are offering.
 They can upload files, videos and images.
 The marketplace is a one-stop-shop for participants to go to find their best b2b match.
-Read more about b2b matchmaking marketplace.
+Read more about the event marketplace.

 4. Ranking Quality of 1:1 Meetings